 A decision of our board or the committee of our board or person(s) to which our board has delegated its authority shall be final and binding on the administration of the Share Award Scheme and all persons affected thereby.
 We use the ESOP Platform I and the ESOP Platform II to implement the Share Award Scheme.
 The ESOP Platform I refers to Super Hi Ltd., a company incorporated in the British Virgin Islands with limited liability and wholly-owned by SUPER HI INTERNATIONAL HOLDING LTD. SHARE AWARD SCHEME Trust I, a trust set up by our company as the settlor for the benefit of the grantees other than the directors and other connected persons of our company (as defined under the Hong Kong Listing Rules) pursuant to the Share Award Scheme.
 The ESOP Platform II refers to Super Hi International Ltd., a company incorporated in the British Virgin Islands with limited liability and wholly-owned by SUPER HI INTERNATIONAL HOLDING LTD. SHARE AWARD SCHEME Trust II, a trust set up by our company as the settlor for the benefit of the grantees who are directors or other connected persons of our company (as defined under the Hong Kong Listing Rules) pursuant to the Share Award Scheme.
 We have appointed Futu Trustee Limited as the trustee for each of SUPER HI INTERNATIONAL HOLDING LTD. SHARE AWARD SCHEME Trust I and SUPER HI INTERNATIONAL HOLDING LTD. SHARE AWARD SCHEME Trust II.
-As of the date of this prospectus, the ESOP Platform I and the ESOP Platform II owned 7% and 3% of our outstanding ordinary shares, respectively.
+Upon the completion of this offering, the ESOP Platform I and the ESOP Platform II will own approximately 6.7% and 2.9% of our outstanding ordinary shares, respectively, assuming the underwriters do not exercise their option to purchase additional ADSs.

 Pursuant to the Share Award Scheme, before the awards corresponding to any underlying ordinary shares of our company held by the ESOP Platform I or the ESOP Platform II are vested, none of the ESOP Platform I, the ESOP Platform II, or their trustee is entitled to exercise any voting rights in respect of any such ordinary shares.
 After the related awards are vested, the underlying ordinary shares of our company will be transferred by the ESOP Platform I or the ESOP II Platform, as applicable, to the related grantees in accordance with the Share Award Scheme, and such grantees will become the beneficial owners of such ordinary shares.
-As of the date of this prospectus, the vesting conditions (including both service conditions and performance conditions) of the Share Award Scheme have not yet been determined and no shared understanding of the terms and conditions of the share-based payment expense has been incurred up to the date of this prospectus.
-Ordinary shares of our company held by the ESOP Platform I or the ESOP Platform I or the ESOP Platform I or the ESOP Platform I are issued and outstanding under Cayman Islands law.
-See notes 30 and 31 to our audited consolidated financial statements included elsewhere in this prospectus for more details.
+As of the date of this prospectus, the vesting conditions (including both service conditions and performance conditions) of the Share Award Scheme have not yet been determined and no shared understanding of the terms and conditions of the share-based payment arrangement between our company and the grantees has been reached.
+Therefore, no share-based payment expense has been incurred up to the date of this prospectus.
+Ordinary shares of our company held by the ESOP Platform I or the date of this prospectus.
+Ordinary shares of our company held by the ESOP Platform I or the